The Plaster of Thought-Walls (Translated)

 16March 2014

-In every office, there exists a class of people engaged in professional adultery.
-No matter how they go about their own work, their focus remains on needlessly fretting over others’ tasks, cleverly making mountains out of molehills from others’ minor mistakes (even when they themselves commit far graver errors), spreading these around, and causing harm at any cost.
-Working alongside such people is truly difficult, because not everyone can grow big by making others small, or perhaps they simply don’t have the time to stoop so low, or they genuinely want to become great by becoming truly great.
-So, mind your own household, live happily with your own wife.
-If you have idle time, enjoy crispy puffed rice mixed with mustard oil, seasoned with snacks, onions, and chilies, while watching old Bengali films with your wife—don’t indulge in shenanigans with other people’s wives (don’t you have a wife at home yourself?).
+In every office, there exists a certain breed of people engaged in professional adultery.
+No matter how they handle their own work, their sole aim remains to needlessly worry about others’ tasks, skillfully turning others’ minor mistakes (even though they themselves commit far graver errors) into mountains out of molehills and spreading them around, and causing harm at any cost.
+Working with such people is truly difficult, because not everyone can grow big by making others small, or perhaps they simply don’t have the time to stoop so low, or they genuinely want to grow big by actually becoming big.
+So, tend to your own home, live happily with your own wife, and if you have idle time, eat crispy puffed rice mixed with mustard oil, chanachur, onions, and chilies while watching old Bengali films with your wife—don’t engage in shenanigans with other people’s wives (don’t you have a wife at home?).
 Who is impotent and who is virile—who are you to determine this?
-You yourself are that impotent Mughal emperor whose harem women’s suppressed lamentations constantly weigh down the air.
-Haven’t you ever noticed this, boss?
-To cure your own inadequacy, take dream-obtained medicine if necessary—but what’s the point of sighing into others’ dreams?
+You yourself are that impotent Mughal emperor whose harem women’s suppressed sighs constantly weigh down the air.
+Have you never noticed this, boss?
+To cure your impotence, take dream-obtained medicine if necessary, but what good does it do to sigh into others’ dreams?
 Does one night’s nightmare destroy all the remaining days’ sweet dreams?
 Every dog has his day.
-Are you his line manager or something?
-Without any reason, people of the maid and gatekeeper class engage in gossip.
-They chew betel and spit at others’ backs.
+Are you his line manager or what?
+People of the housemaid and gatekeeper class gossip without any reason.
+They chew betel and spit on others’ backs.
 Aren’t you an officer?
-Therefore, say ‘no’ to professional adultery, cultivate professionalism, enjoy your own domestic happiness, and let others enjoy theirs too.
+Therefore, say ‘no’ to professional adultery, master professionalism, live happily in your own household, and let others live happily in theirs too.
 Say ‘no’ to both envy of others’ prosperity and lust for others’ wives.
-Here’s an interesting fact: there’s no English equivalent for ‘parashrikatarata’ (envy of others’ prosperity).
-Can you tell me why?
+Let me share an interesting fact.
+There is no English equivalent for “parashrikatarata” (envy of others’ prosperity).
+Why do you think that is?

 16March 2014

-How do you understand the atmosphere of Bangladesh’s game?
+How will you understand the atmosphere of Bangladesh’s game?

 16March 2014